ulli-kroll/rtl8188fu/reboot-readme.txt

 now open startup applications =>add custom command=> name 'wifi' and browse 'yourchoice-anyname.sh' file and click add now reboot and it should enable wifi with boot automatically enjoy !!

-if some error occur mail me at
-'rikkusain14@gmail.com'
-with subject rtl8188fu reboot problem